-Table 5.7 Multinational peace support operations in the Horn of Africa as of December 2018 ( as of July 2017, from Williams, 2018:4)
+Table 4.7 Multinational peace support operations in the Horn of Africa as of December 2018 (\ as of July 2017, \\ from Williams, 2018:4)

-5.5.1.1 - African Union Mission in Somalia (AMISOM)
+4.5.1.1 African Union Mission in Somalia (AMISOM)

-AMISOM, created in January 2007 by AU's Peace and Security Council, is the longest and largest peace support mission run by AU.338 The mission's main strategic objectives are 'to enable the

-338 Eight AU missions have deployed across Africa since the mid-2000s, the most comprehensive ones being in Somalia and the joint mission with the UN in Darfur, Sudan.
-In the past there were four mission namely; African Union Mission in Burundi (AMIB) 2003 -2004, African Union Mission in Sudan (AIMS) 2004 - 2007, Comoros (AMISEC, 2006), The African-led International Support Mission to the Central African Republic, mostly known for MISCA, the French acronym for Mission Internationale de Soutien à la Centrafrique sous Conduite Africaine and the African-led International Support Mission to Mali (AFISMA).
-Currently beside African Union Mission to gradual handover of its security responsibility to Somali security forces, reduce the threat posed by Al-Shabaab and other armed opposition groups, and assist Somali security forces in providing security for Somalia's political process and peacebuilding efforts.339 (Detail explanation on AMISOM will be discussed in Section 6.2.3 Joining AMISOM, 2014).
+AMISOM, created in January 2007 by AU's Peace and Security Council, is the longest and largest peace support mission run by AU.
+The mission's main strategic objectives are 'to enable the gradual handover of its security responsibility to Somali security forces, reduce the threat posed by Al-Shabaab and other armed opposition groups, and assist Somali security forces in providing security for Somalia's political process and peacebuilding efforts.'
+321 (Detail explanation on AMISOM will be discussed in Section 6.2.3 Joining AMISOM, 2014).

-5.5.1.2 - United Nations Assistance Mission in Somalia (UNSOM)
+4.5.1.2 United Nations Assistance Mission in Somalia (UNSOM)

-UNSOM was established on 3 June 2013 in support of the establishment of the Federal Government of Somalia.340 Its mandates are to provide United Nations 'good offices' functions; supporting the Government's peace and reconciliation process by providing strategic policy advice on peacebuilding and state-building; assist international donor support, particularly security sector assistance and maritime security; and help to monitor violations of human rights.341 Uganda contributed two experts on mission and 530 contingent troops, which is 96% of the whole personnel in the mission.
+UNSOM was established on 3 June 2013 in support of the establishment of the Federal Government of Somalia.
+323 Its mandates are to provide United Nations 'good offices' functions; supporting the Government's peace and reconciliation process by providing strategic policy advice on peacebuilding and state-building; assist international donor support, particularly security sector assistance and maritime security; and help to monitor violations of human rights.
+324 Uganda contributed two experts on mission and 530 contingent troops, which is 96% of the whole personnel in the mission.

-5.5.1.3 - United Nations Support Office in Somalia (UNSOS)
+4.5.1.3 United Nations Support Office in Somalia (UNSOS)

-UNSOS was established on 09 November 2015, replacing the United Nations Support Office for AMISOM (UNSOA), which was established in 2009 as a logistical field support operation to the African Union Mission in Somalia (AMISOM) led by the United Nations Department of Field Support (DFS).342 UNSOS is responsible for support to AMISOM, UNSOM, the Somali National Army (SNA), and the Somali Police Force (SPF) on joint operations with AMISOM.343 Only Uganda contributed one expert on a mission for UNSOM from the Horn of Africa.
+UNSOS was established on 09 November 2015, replacing the United Nations Support Office for AMISOM (UNSOA), which was established in 2009 as a logistical field support operation to the African Union Mission in Somalia (AMISOM) led by the United Nations Department of Field Support (DFS).
+UNSOS is responsible for support to AMISOM, UNSOM, the Somali National Army (SNA), and the Somali Police Force (SPF) on joint operations with AMISOM.
+From the Horn of Africa only Uganda contributed one expert on a mission for UNSOM.
 The mission